amcginlay/eks-demos/doc/07-build-cluster/README.md

 # Build EKS Cluster

-Verify we are now using the Role-EC2-EKSClusterAdmin IAM role.
+Verify that your Cloud9 environment is currently assuming the Role-EC2-EKSClusterAdmin IAM role.
 ```bash
 aws sts get-caller-identity
 ```